FREQUENTLY ASKED QUESTIONS

 Is CONSTELIS VOSS problematic?

 The short answer?
 Absolutely.
 The long answer?
-The author does not believe "good representation" goes far enough.
-If diverse characters can only ever be perfect tokens, all that accomplishes is reacting to monoculture by pretending its evils don't exist.
+The author does not believe "good representation" is enough.
+If diverse characters can only ever be perfect tokens, all that accomplishes is reacting to monoculture.

-You can't reshape meaning by ignoring the lie of "what is".
+You can't reshape meaning by ignoring the lie of "what is."
 You reshape meaning by interrogating "what is" into the dirt.
-That's what CV aims to do on multiple angles.
+That's what CV aims to do.

 For more info, check out cultural theorist Stuart Hall.

 Though blurbed as a fun cyberpunk series with bisexual androids punching dictatorships and saving humanity with fantastic powers, it's a conceptual work.

 CV aims to interrogate the politics of power, and to do that, we have to show them.
 Then break them down.